Magnetic Particle Inspection (MPI) Services

-Magnetic Testing (MT), or Magnetic Particle Inspection/Wet-Bench Method, is a non-destructive method for detecting defects in ferrous metals.
-A magnetic field created with AC or DC current is applied through the material, revealing flux leakage at surface or near-surface flaw.
+Magnetic testing (MT), or magnetic particle inspection/wet-bench method, is a non-destructive method for detecting defects in ferrous metals.
+A magnetic field created with an AC or DC current is applied through the material, revealing flux leakage at a surface or near-surface flaw.

-Fine magnetic iron oxide particles, coated with a fluorescent dye and held in a suspension liquid, are attracted to the magnetic (flux) field in the area of the defect and to reveal it as a build-up of particles.
-The photograph at left shows an airplane crank-shaft being viewed with ultraviolet light (blacklight) as part of the magnetic testing process.
+Our magnetic particle inspection (MPI) services involve fine magnetic iron oxide particles, coated with a fluorescent dye and held in a suspension liquid, are attracted to the magnetic (flux) field in the area of the defect and to reveal it as a build-up of particles.
+The photograph at left shows an airplane crank-shaft being viewed with ultraviolet light (backlight) as part of the magnetic testing process.
 The zoomed-view shows the presence of fatigue cracks on the plate around the crank shaft.

 SJTI has the capability to test parts up to: